gedrutten/Portfolio/content/3644QCA/Day14.md

 ### Touristing

 On a lighter note, Today I was shown around by my friend, Eugene and his family.
 It was raining in the morning, so at least it was a bit cooler.
-I was a little concerned about Bronwyn and Ricco heading out to The Great Wall, but apprently they had a great time - in fact, the rain and fog added to the experience.
+I was a little concerned about Bronwyn and Ricco heading out to The Great Wall, but apparently they had a great time - in fact, the rain and fog added to the experience.

 We first headed to Yum Cha at a place just off Wangfujing Street - the main upmarket shopping mall in Beijing.
 As it turns out, We were only 2 blocks from Wangfujing Street the day before when we were tired and hungry and looking for something familiar to eat.
 If we had've known, we might not have caught a cab to a shopping centre where we had Subway in the food court!